ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 - Required that new drugs must be proven **safe** before marketing.
 - Passed after the **sulfanilamide** tragedy, which caused over 100 deaths (many of which were children) after using this drug in an oral tablet dosage form

-> **Note**: Thalidomide is now FDA-approved for treating multiple myeloma and leprosy.
+> 🤯 Thalidomide is now FDA-approved for treating multiple myeloma and leprosy.
 Use requires strict risk acknowledgment from both men and women.

 ### Kefauver-Harris Amendment (1962)